 September is Childhood Cancer Awareness Month

 This year, parents of nearly 16,000 children in the U.S. will hear the words: “Your child has cancer.”
 One in five of those children won’t survive.
-September is Childhood Cancer Awareness Month, and as a leader in the way the world understands, treats and defeats childhood cancer and other life-threatening diseases, St. Jude Children’s Research Hospital® will focus on raising awareness and funds for this very important issue.
+September is Childhood Cancer Awareness Month, and as a leader in the way the world understands, treats and defeats childhood cancer and other life-threatening diseases, St. Jude Children’s Research Hospital® is rallying communities to join its lifesaving mission: Finding cures.
+Saving children®.

 Childhood Cancer Awareness Month provides St. Jude an opportunity to educate communities and supporters about what they can do to help these kids fighting for their lives.
-Throughout the month of September supporters can join our movement and help support the little warriors at St. Jude in their big fight against childhood cancer.
-Ways to participate include:
+Throughout the month of September supporters are encouraged to help St. Jude in its efforts to end childhood cancer through a number of ways, including:

-- Rally friends, family and community members and register for St. Jude Walk/Run to End Childhood Cancer on Sept.
-19 or 26.
+- Rally friends, family and community members to register for the St. Jude Walk/Run to End Childhood Cancer on Sept.
+17, 24 and 25.
+Registration is $10 for adults and children ages 6 and older.
 Visit stjude.org/walkrun to find an event near you;

-- Join us on social media @StJude and use the Hashtag #ShowYourGold to show your support.
+- Join @StJude on social media and use the Hashtag #StJude to show your support.

-The generosity of individual contributors allows St. Jude doctors and scientists to embark upon ambitious, industry-leading efforts like the Pediatric Cancer Genome Project, the St. Jude Red Frog Events Proton Therapy Center, which is the first proton therapy center in the world dedicated solely to children, and the St. Jude LIFE & After Completion of Therapy Clinic Presented by Kmart, whose mission is to help patients stay healthy as they continue their journeys as survivors after active treatment ends.
+The generosity of our partners and individual contributors allow St. Jude doctors and scientists to embark upon ambitious, industry-leading efforts like the Pediatric Cancer Genome Project, the St. Jude Red Frog Events Proton Therapy Center, which is the first proton therapy center in the world dedicated solely to children, and the St. Jude LIFE & After Completion of Therapy Clinic Presented by Kmart, whose mission is to help patients stay healthy as they continue their journeys as survivors after active treatment ends.

 About St. Jude Children’s Research Hospital®